Mark Secrest Appraisals 202.718.2521 washington, dc 917.268.7477 new york

 (forthright)

-The appraisal fee is $225 per hour with a one-hour minimum after which the fee is in quarter hour increments of $56.25.
+The hourly fee for Valuation Services is $225 an hour with a one-hour minimum after which it is by quarter hour increments of $56.25.

-Estates, collections, multiple or individual items may be examined at your residence or other location(s.) or when possible, examined remotely.
-The same hourly fee applies.
+Estates, collections or individual items may be examined at your residence, other location(s.) or may be remotely examined.

 What You need to Know